 If the local authority has a duty to meet your needs, it must provide adequate funding and seek to maximise your wellbeing.
 The guidance says short home-care visits of 15 minutes or less are not appropriate if you need support with intimate care needs.
-They may be suitable for basic checking, or if you request this as a personal choice.
+They may be suitable for basic checking, for example that you have returned home safely from a day centre, or if you request this as a personal choice.